Vittor-Javidan/EarthLog/docs/tasks.md

 # 0.1.0.0

-# MVP Requirements
+# MVP Requirements (When Requirements is done, the app is read to be published on play store)

+- Users must be able to:
-- Must be able to use the app in field
+    - use the app in field
-- Must be able to export saved data
+    - export saved data to email and localy

 ## Layout